-Borrowing costs for London Interbank Offered Rate (LIBOR)-based loans under the facility will be at a margin of 2.25 percent above LIBOR rates, based on the Company's current ratings.
-In addition, the Company will pay lenders, based on current ratings, a per annum commitment fee of 0.5 percent for their commitments under the facility and a quarterly duration fee of 0.75 percent on the average amount of outstanding borrowings during the quarter.
-The spread to LIBOR and the commitment fee fluctuate based on the borrower's credit rating.
+Revolving Credit Facility.
+CenterPoint Houston's \$600 million 364-day credit facility is secured by a pledge of \$600 million of CenterPoint Houston's general mortgage bonds.
+Borrowing costs for the London Interbank Offered Rate (LIBOR)-based loans under such facility will be at a margin of 2.25 percent above LIBOR rates, based on CenterPoint Houston's current ratings.
+In addition, CenterPoint Houston will pay lenders, based on current ratings, a per annum commitment fee of 0.5 percent for their commitments under the facility and a quarterly duration fee of 0.75 percent on the average amount of outstanding borrowings during the quarter.
+The spread to LIBOR and the commitment fee fluctuate based on CenterPoint Houston's credit rating.
 The facility contains covenants, including a debt (excluding transition and other securitization bonds) to total capitalization covenant.
 Bank fees associated with the establishment of this credit facility aggregated approximately \$13 million.
-From inception through March 31, 2009, there have been no borrowings under the credit facility.
+From inception through June 30, 2009, there have been no borrowings under the credit facility.